Tips and tricks Best practice guides, FAQ & more

 The type of test automation tool you choose requires careful consideration.
 Of the resources you have, and of your testing strategy too.

-We’ve written about this in a post on ‘what to consider before starting your test automation journey.'
+We’ve written about this in a post: What to consider before starting your test automation journey.

 In a continuous testing environment, managing QA is not an easy task.
 Manual testing takes longer, is resource-heavy, and is hard to scale.
 It’s also more prone to human error.

 What does all this mean for your business?